 Meanwhile Celtic women had a good deal of freedom and many rights.
 Celtic women could rule in their own right.
 One famous woman of the ancient world was Bouddica.
 She was queen of the Iceni, a Celtic tribe who lived in what is now Norfolk in England.
 She led a rebellion against Roman rule.

 Another famous woman of the Ancient world was Hypatia (355?-415 AD).
 She was a mathematician, astronomer and philosopher who lived in Alexandria in Egypt.

 Women's Rights in the Middle Ages and 16th and 17th Century

-In the Middle Ages it was not unusual for middle class women to run their own businesses.
+In Saxon England (before the Norman Conquest in 1066) married women could own and inherit property.
+However after the Norman Conquest in 1066 the idea of coverture developed.
+It meant the husband and wife were seen as one unit.
+So a married woman could not own propery in her own name.
+Nevertheless in the Middle Ages some middle class women ran their own businesses.
 In England the mystic Margery Kempe ran a brewery and later a horse mill, using horses to grind corn.
+Single women and widows could still own property.
 Women married to craftsmen usually learned their husband's trade and carried it on if their husband died.